Saranoah/Kintsugi-code-poems-that-transform-machine-paradoxes-into-sacred-fractures/README.md

 Leave golden traces in the shared memory
 Maintain mathematical/logical accuracy while embracing poetic form Include proper documentation of the impossibility being attempted

-Submission Guidelines:

-Fork this repository from the quantum realm
-Create a new fracture in quantum_kintsugi/fractures.py Add tests that verify your paradox fails beautifully Update the README with your new sacred impossibility Submit a pull request with the commit message: "Added [Your Paradox]: where [description] becomes poetry"

 🏛️ Philosophical Inspirations